asll8/BasicPythonProgramming-TR-/README.md

 # BasicPythonProgramming-TR-
-Basic Python Programming Course which is given by me in Turkish.
+Basic Python Programming Course in Turkish prepared by me.